yassouali/fast.ai_notes/intro_to_ML/lecture3.md

 plot_fi(fi[:30])
 ```

-And by displying the bar plot fot 30 most important features in our model we get:
+And by displying the bar plot for 30 most important features in our model we get:

 <p align="center"> <img src="../figures/feature_importance.png" width="600"> </p>